DrivingFlow/FAST_LIO_LOCALIZATION/README.md

 ## Acknowledgments
 Thanks for the authors of [FAST-LIO](https://github.com/hku-mars/FAST_LIO) and [LIO-SAM_based_relocalization](https://github.com/Gaochao-hit/LIO-SAM_based_relocalization).

-## TODO
-1. Go over the timestamp issue of the published odometry and tf;
-2. Using integrated points for global localization;
-3. Fuse global localization with the state estimation of FAST-LIO, and smooth the localization trajectory;
-4. Updating...
+This package is build on top of the work done by the ROS1 package of Fast-Lio-Localization - https://github.com/HViktorTsoi/FAST_LIO_LOCALIZATION